Nemanja Mihajlović: Arka Gdynia

 On 17 January 2020, Mihajlović signed a contract for the rest of the season with Polish Ekstraklasa club Arka Gdynia.

 Spartak Subotica

 On 2 September 2021, he signed with Spartak Subotica for a term of two-and-a-half years.

 International career

-Mihajlović has played for the Serbian national under-17 team and Serbian national under-18 team.
+Mihajlović has played for the Serbia national under-17 team and Serbia national under-18 team.

-Mihajlović received his first call-up for the Serbian national under-21 team by manager Tomislav Sivić in March 2016.
+Mihajlović received his first call-up for the Serbia national under-21 team by manager Tomislav Sivić in March 2016.
 On 25 March 2016, he played his first match for Serbia U21s, against Andorra at Estadi Comunal in Andorra la Vella, playing in the starting eleven in a 0–4 away win in a 2017 UEFA European Under-21 Championship qualifier.

-After a great 2015–16 season with Partizan in the Serbian SuperLiga, Slavoljub Muslin called him up to the senior Serbian national team for several friendly matches in 2016.
+After a great 2015–16 season with Partizan in the Serbian SuperLiga, Slavoljub Muslin called him up to the Serbia national team for several friendly matches in 2016.